Cargo Insurance Coverage Audit for Malaysian and Singaporean Exporters

 What you get inside

-• A five-minute, twelve-question self-assessment covering cargo profile, current insurance arrangement, sales terms exposure, war and strikes cover, and claims history.
+• Twelve diagnostic questions across cargo profile, current insurance arrangement, sales terms exposure, war and strikes cover, and claims history.

 • A score out of 36 with four interpretation bands, from broadly aligned to materially insufficient, each tied to a recommended timeline for review.